-1.2 Background
+1.2 - BACKGROUND

-UBA UK was originally established in 1995 and in now a 100% subsidiary of United Bank for Africa Plc ("UBA" or "Parent") held via UBA Capital Holdings Ltd. The Parent is incorporated in Nigeria, quoted on the Nigerian Stock Exchange and is one of the largest financial services groups on the African continent.
-As at 31st December 2022, the UBA Group had total assets of US\$14billion (NG10.9trillion Nigerian) with a return on equity of 19.7%%1.
+UBA UK was originally established in 1995 and is a 100% subsidiary of United Bank for Africa Plc ("UBA" or "Parent").
+The Parent is incorporated in Nigeria, quoted on the Nigerian Stock Exchange and is one of the largest financial services groups on the African continent.
+As at 31 December 2022, the UBA Group had total assets of US\$14billion (NG10.9trillion Nigerian) with a return on equity of 19.7%.